SPARQL: Features

 Unlike SQL which has subqueries and CTEs, SPARQL is much more like MongoDB or SPARK.
 Expressions are evaluated exactly in the order they are declared including filtering and joining of data.
 The programming model becomes what a SQL statement would be like with multiple WHERE clauses.
 The combination of list-aware subjects and objects plus a pipeline approach can yield extremely expressive queries spanning many different domains of data.
-JOIN as used in RDBMS and understanding the dynamics of the JOIN (e.g. what column in what table is suitable to join to another, inner vs. outer, etc.) is not relevant in SPARQL (and in some ways simpler) because objects, if an URI and not a literal, implicitly can be used only to find a subject.
+JOIN as used in RDBMS and understanding the dynamics of the JOIN (e.g. what column in what table is suitable to join to another, inner vs. outer, etc.) is not relevant in SPARQL (and in some ways simpler) because objects, if a URI and not a literal, implicitly can be used only to find a subject.
 Here is a more comprehensive example that illustrates the pipeline using some syntax shortcuts.